Pylons/substanced/docs/references.rst

-A reference type can claim that it is "integral", which just means that the deletion of either the source or the target of a referemce will be prevented.
+A reference type can claim that it is "integral", which just means that the deletion of either the source or the target of a reference will be prevented.
 Here's an example of a "source integral" reference type:

 .. code-block:: python